quakerntj/ffbe_autoscript/README.md

 ## The DBS Syntax
   In order to correctly detect the round begin and end, Please let all unit has actions.

+### Space and Newline
+DBS will ignore all white space including the line change in its script, for example, 0x20, '\t', '\r', and '\n'.
+However the comment will end with new line.

+You can insert space in all commands.
+For example, a compact script,

+    su1a1l1lrlae

+You can insert white space and comment to let it more human readable:

+    s  ' round 1
+      u 1 a 1  ' prepare normal attack, unit 1
+      l1 lr l a   ' Go, unit 1 and some units repeat the actions last round, and the rest auto attack. e

 ### Basic instructions
 * *s*